 |Round-the-world: Vancouver to Hong Kong to Dubai to London to Vancouver||74,700||$742|

-It's impossible not to make money by having this card, even after paying the fee.
+Here’s the magic in the $699 annual fee: it's impossible not to make money by having this card, even after paying the fee.

 Huh?
 Sounds confusing, right?